Shahad-Adel/Kindle-Chronicles-Analysis/README.md

 Dataset
 The dataset used for this project includes the following columns:

-title: Name of the book.
+title
-author: Author of the book.
+author
-soldBy: The entity selling the book.
+soldBy
-stars: The average star rating.
+stars
-price: Price of the book.
+price
-isKindleUnlimited: Indicates whether the book is part of the Kindle Unlimited program (True/False).
+isKindleUnlimited
-isBestSeller: Indicates whether the book is a bestseller (True/False).
+isBestSeller
-Genre: Genre of the book (e.g., Fantasy, Thriller, Nonfiction).
+Genre
-publishedYear: Year when the book was published.
+publishedYear

 Technologies Used
 Excel: For initial data cleaning.
-Python: Used for data cleaning and pre-processing.
+Python: Used for data cleaning.
 SQL: All data analysis and queries are performed using SQL.
-Power BI: For visualizing the insights derived from the analysis.
+Power BI: For visualizing the insights.

 Analysis Performed
 1. Genre Distribution